Updated October 28, 2023.

 There are lots of bike rental companies in San Francisco, and at least 9 of them provide bikes to cross the Golden Gate Bridge and ride down into Sausalito.

-It's pretty overwhelming comparing all the prices and reviews, but I spent some time on it and came up with what I think are the four best options for renting bikes.
+It's pretty overwhelming comparing all the prices and reviews, but I spent some time on it and came up with what I think are the two best options for renting bikes.

 Bike rental tips in a nutshell:

-#2.
 Book online to get a discount.
-The following companies rent bikes for the day in the $24 to $27 range for the standard mountain bike (after the discounts, which range from 10% to 25% for booking online), listed from lowest rate to highest:
+The following companies rent bikes for the day in the $26 to $40 range for the standard mountain bike (after the discounts, which range from 10% to 25% for booking online):

 Most of these companies also rent electric bikes, and have seats for kids, trailers, and other accessories.
 Check with the individual companies for more info.